Who Was Thurgood Marshall?

-Marshall retired from the bench in 1991 and passed away on January 24, 1993 in Washington DC at the age of 84.
+Marshall retired from the bench in 1991 and passed away on January 24, 1993, in Washington D.C. at the age of 84.
 Civil rights and social change came about through meticulous and persistent litigation efforts, at the forefront of which stood Thurgood Marshall and the Legal Defense Fund.
-Through the courts, he ensured that Blacks enjoyed the rights and responsibilities of full citizenship.
+Through the courts, he ensured that Black people enjoyed the rights and responsibilities of full citizenship.

-Marshall was born on July 2, 1908 in Baltimore, Maryland to William Marshall, railroad porter, who later worked on the staff of Gibson Island Club, a white-only country club and Norma Williams, a school teacher.
+Marshall was born on July 2, 1908, in Baltimore, Maryland, to William Marshall, railroad porter, who later worked on the staff of Gibson Island Club, a white-only country club and Norma Williams, a school teacher.
 One of his great-grandfathers had been taken as a slave from the Congo to Maryland where he was eventually freed.
 Marshall graduated from Lincoln University in 1930 and applied to University of Maryland Law School – he was denied admission because the school was still segregated at that time.
 So Marshall matriculated to Howard University Law School where he graduated first in his class and met his mentor, Charles Hamilton Huston, with whom he enjoyed a lifelong friendship.
 In an interview published in 1992 in the American Bar Association Journal, Marshall wrote that “Charlie Houston insisted that we be social engineers rather than lawyers,” a mantra that he upheld and personified.

-Immediately after graduation, Marshall opened a law office in Baltimore and in the early 1930s, he represented the local NAACP chapter in a successful lawsuit that challenged the University of Maryland Law School over its segregation policy.
+Immediately after graduation, Marshall opened a law office in Baltimore, and in the early 1930s, he represented the local NAACP chapter in a successful lawsuit that challenged the University of Maryland Law School over its segregation policy.
 In addition, he successfully brought lawsuits that integrated other state universities.
 In 1936, Marshall became the NAACP’s chief legal counsel.
 The NAACP’s initial goal was to funnel equal resources to black schools.
 Marshall successfully challenged the board to only litigate cases that would address the heart of segregation.

-In 1957 LDF, led by Marshall, became an entirely separate entity from the NAACP with its own leadership and board of directors and has remained a separate organization to this day.
+In 1957, LDF, led by Marshall, became an entirely separate entity from the NAACP with its own leadership and board of directors and has remained a separate organization to this day.

 As a lead legal architect of the civil rights movement, Marshall constantly traveled to small, dusty, scorching courtrooms throughout the south.
 At one point, he oversaw as many as 450 simultaneous cases.
-Among other major victories, he successfully challenged a whites-only primary elections in Texas in addition to a case in which the Supreme Court declared that restrictive covenants that barred blacks from buying or renting homes could not be enforced in state courts.
+Among other major victories, he successfully challenged a whites-only primary election in Texas in addition to a case in which the Supreme Court declared that restrictive covenants that barred blacks from buying or renting homes could not be enforced in state courts.

 As a Supreme Court Justice, he became increasingly dismayed and disappointed as the court’s majority retreated from remedies he felt were necessary to address remnants of Jim Crow.
 In his Bakke dissent, he wrote: “In light of the sorry history of discrimination and its devastating impact on the lives of Negroes, bringing the Negro into the mainstream of American life should be a state interest of the highest order.
-To fail to do so is to insure that America will forever remain a divided society.”
+To fail to do so is to ensure that America will forever remain a divided society.”